cmaes

 </details>

-IPOP-CMA-ES is a method to restart CMA-ES with increasing population size like below.
+IPOP-CMA-ES is a method that involves restarting the CMA-ES with an incrementally increasing population size, as described below.

 <details>